shahanakhundmir/Telegraph-TechTask/README.md

 💬 The Comments for the article appear below the main article

-✔️ ⭕ Unit testing has ben carried out using TDD.
-Checking that the Article is being displayed at the given URL Further Unit testing has been carried out on the Related stories, these have looked at scenarios including:
-❇️ Are the correct number of associated stories displayed

 📱 The design is responsive

 :art: The design closely mirrors the Design that was provided

 ⏳ This was my first experience of using Handlebars and some time has been taken to become familiar with the application.
 And I have tried my best to understand the framework and apply this to the task.
 I am aware of some shortfalls, which I would have liked to have completed with more time.

+## Unit testing has ben carried out using TDD.
+Checking that the Article is being displayed at the given URL ✔️ ⭕

+### Further Unit testing has been carried out on the Related stories, these have looked at scenarios including:

+❇️ Are the correct number of associated stories displayed

-⚙️  **Search Engine Optimisation **
+## Search Engine Optimisation ⚙️

 ☑️ The title of the article is part of the <Title> tag

 ☑️ Description, Viewport and Content-type <meta> tags are included

-☑️ Only 1 <h1> tag is used and it matches the <title>
-	And subsequent header tags are used in descending order
+☑️ Only one h1 tag is used and it matches the <title> And subsequent header tags are used in descending order

 ☑️ <Alt> tags are used on all images for descriptions for screen readers

-**TODO**'s
+## TODO's

-With more time, all the things that I would do:
+### With more time, all the things that I would do:

 ✨ Imporve the responsive design to produce a more sleek transfer from mobile to laptop